-To change your ZyWALL's Static DHCP settings, click LAN, then the Static DHCP tab.
+To change your ZyWALL's static DHCP settings, click LAN, then the Static DHCP tab.
 The screen appears as shown.

-Figure 5-2 Static DHCP
+Figure 4-2 Static DHCP

-Table 5-2 Static DHCP
+Table 4-2 Static DHCP

 LABEL DESCRIPTION This is the index number of the Static IP table entry (row).
 MAC Address Type the MAC address (with colons) of a computer on your LAN.
-IP Address Type the IP address to be assigned to the device with the MAC address entered above.
+IP Address Type the IP address that you want to assign to the computer on your LAN.
+Alternatively, click the right mouse button to copy and/or paste the IP address.
 Apply Click Apply to save your changes back to the ZyWALL.
 Reset Click Reset to begin configuring this screen afresh.

-5.8 Configuring IP Alias
+4.6 Configuring IP Alias

 IP alias allows you to partition a physical network into different logical networks over the same Ethernet interface.
-The ZyWALL supports three logical LAN interfaces via its single physical Ethernet interface with the ZyWALL itself as the gateway for each LAN
+The ZyWALL supports three logical LAN interfaces via its single physical Ethernet interface with the ZyWALL itself as the gateway for each LAN network.